KevinHobart/Active-Directory-Lab/README.md

 ---

 ## Summaries of the project steps:
-I have provided below, summaries of each step for completing this project.
+Listed below are summaries of each step for completing this project.
 The link in each step will take you to full tutorial page for that step.
-When completed, you will have successfuly set up a basic Active Directory home lab, consisting of one domain user and a domain administrator (sysadmin).
+When all steps have been completed, you will have successfuly set up a basic Active Directory home lab, consisting of:
+ - Windows 11 client machine.
+ - Windows server 2022 with Active Directory Domain Services installed.
+ - One domain user, and a domain administrator (sysadmin).

-There are many projects you can complete using this home lab, including: creating/managing users, creating/managing groups, configuring/managing OUs (Organizational Units), and setting up and enforcing various policies.
+There are many projects you can complete using this home lab, including:
+ - Creating/managing users.
+ - Creating/managing groups.
+ - Configuring/managing OUs (Organizational Units).
+ - Setting up and enforcing various policies.

 ---